shneoh/k3s_infra_training/day2/lab6/README.md

-# Lab 06: Deploying and Scaling EFK Stack in K3s
+# Lab 06: Deploying EFK Stack in K3s

 ## 🎯 Objective

 In this lab, you will deploy a full EFK (Elasticsearch, Fluentd, Kibana) logging stack on a K3s cluster using Elastic Cloud on Kubernetes (ECK).
-This enables centralized log collection, search, and visualization from Kubernetes pods.
+This enables centralized log collection, search, and visualization from Kubernetes pods

 ---